epcodes/DSM-GrindPackAddons/README.md

 QOL changes that enhances your Hypixel Skyblock experience.
 Created to add features I couldn't find in a mod, or if the mod was paid (which is against the [Mojang TOS](https://account.mojang.com/documents/commercial_guidelines)).

 Discord Server: https://discord.gg/QsEkNQS
-## Doggo's Grind Pack Addon
+## Doggo's Grind Pack
-New features focused on grinding.
+Grindpack is a bundle of addons to DSM that are centered on grinding.
 ## Incompatibilities
 - Old Animations <2.6.4 - Frequent crashes
 - Old Animations 2.6.4